Tyler Contested & Uncontested Divorce

 When you seek our legal counsel, we help you define your objectives, explain the legal issues involved and help you make decisions that are in your best interests.
 Our clients have told us that one reason they like our firm is because they always know where they stand.
 You can rest assured we will always give you honest answers.
 Our goal is to help you reach a divorce settlement quickly, efficiently and cost-effectively.

 Our Texas law firm offers an initial consultation at no cost to provide you with the opportunity to learn how attorney Milissa Barrick can make a difference in the outcome of your case.
-Call our Tyler office at (903) 533-0008, or you may send an e-mail.
+Call our Tyler office at (903) 533-0008 to schedule a free 30 minute consultation, or you may send an e-mail.
 Legal help is only a click away.
 Contact Us.

 Divorce Lawyer serving Texas residents at home and abroad, whether in the military or employed overseas